-In this video article our VP of Innovation & Development, Joel Varty, outlines his top 3 tips to help you make the most of your website in order to increase visitors and, ultimately, drive more ticket sales.
+In this article, we outline our top 3 tips to help you make the most of your website in order to increase visitors and, ultimately, drive more ticket sales.

 Our first tip is to ask yourself: does your website genuinely reflect your company’s brand?
 Do visitors accessing your site have a similar experience to that at your venue or events?

 Keeping your brand experience consistent across channels will be a key way of offering your visitors a familiar and positive user experience.
 It will also encourage to keep coming back to your website to check out what’s happening.

 The key is to ensure that you can replicate the exact feeling they experience when visiting your facilities on your website, no matter the device or touchpoint.
 This can be at the content level, but also in terms of the actual website journey or flow and the emotions you are conjuring at each level.